Skip to main content

 Open Scope

 Most HackerOne programs specify eligible assets for finding vulnerabilities, each defined by a URL with its own set of rules.
 Some programs with an extensive Attack Surface may miss assets, such as newly added ones or production endpoints.
-An Open Scope program commits to respecting and paying for vulnerabilities found on any asset confirmed as owned by the organization, even if it is not listed, ensuring hackers’ efforts are never wasted.
+An Open Scope program respects and pays for vulnerabilities found on any asset it confirms as owned by the organization, even if it is not listed.
+This ensures hackers’ efforts are never wasted.

 Defined Scope